-- Let φ be an instance of 3sat with m clauses. - We will construct graph G with K = m. - Furthermore, φ is satisfiable if and only if G has an independent set of size K. - Here is the reduction: - There is a triangle for each clause with the literals as the nodes. - Add edges between x and $\neg x$ for every variable x.
+- Let φ be a 3SAT formula with m clauses. - We will construct graph G with K = m. - Furthermore, φ is satisfiable if and only if G has an independent set of size K. - Here is the reduction: - There is a triangle for each clause with the literals as the nodes. - Add edges between x and $\neg x$ for every variable x.